Coffee-Toffee/Use-and-Abuse-scraper/README.md

 U&A Curlie scraper
 =================================================

-This scraper, for the Use and Abuse of Personal Informaion project, is designed to comprehensively and recursively scraper curlie.org
+This scraper, for the Use and Abuse of Personal Information project, is designed to comprehensively and recursively scraper curlie.org

 Table of contents